isabella232/katacoda-1/kubernetes-101/loadbalancing/exercises.md

 **Exercise 2**

-Edit the `ingress-template.yaml`{{open}} to modify the ingress rules so that a new rule is added so that any traffic with `/exercise/` at the root of the url divert to the `exercise2` app.
+Edit the `ingress-template.yaml`{{open}} file to modify the ingress rules so that a new rule is added so that any traffic with `/exercise/` at the root of the url divert to the `exercise2` app.

 Run `kubectl apply -f ingress-template.yaml` to update the ingress rules.